BS EN 1090 1 & CE Marking – Structural Steelwork

 - Energy economy & heat retention (environmental performance)

 New legislation was introduced in 2013 to allow the CPR to be enforced by the Trading Standards authority, which now has the power to stop a business from trading and to withdraw any products supplied.
-In severe cases Directors may also be imprisoned.
+In severe cases Directors may also be imprisoned for not complying with EN 1090-1.

 - Manufacturers of metal components or kits that have a structural use in civil engineering.